Aircraft-Operations-Lab/metintos/README.md

 ## How to use it

-1. From your meteorological files you have to create the dataset, you have to use xarray.open_mfdataset, you can obtain information in the xarray documentation ([xarray.open_mfdataset link](http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html)).
+1. From your meteorological files, you have to create the dataset and use xarray.open_mfdataset, you can obtain information in the xarray documentation ([xarray.open_mfdataset link](http://xarray.pydata.org/en/stable/generated/xarray.open_mfdataset.html)).

 ```python